 News and Upcoming Highlights

 Currently there is a lot of speculating on what the Christchurch Residential Red Zone will look like and what features it will hold.
 I would certainly like the Avon River to retain some of its’ current “rural” feel and it would be great if there was more native bush areas like the one near our home.
 More kayak launching points would be appreciated too, especially one on our side of the river near Evelyn Cousins Ave.
-There has been 10 possible options put forward and Regenerate Christchurch is looking for feedback on them.
+There were 10 possible options put forward and Regenerate Christchurch is currently reviewing the submissions on the proposals.

 One interesting proposal for development in it, is a combined White Water & Surf Park (Wai Huka o Waitaha).
 This idea seems to be gaining a lot of interest and more details can be found here.
 This would be a great asset for Christchurch for both residents and tourists alike.